bassista/alexa-dead-or-alive-game/README.md

 # Alexa Dead or Alive Game

 This is a celebrity dead or alive game for Alexa that uses Redis as a data store and cache.

-TODO describe game...
+Check out the [article on my website](https://simonprickett.dev/alexa-redis-dead-or-alive/) for more details.

 Read about the npm package that I wrote to scrape dead or alive information from Wikipedia [here](https://simonprickett.dev/wikipedia-dead-or-alive/).